Curt-Park/handwritten_digit_recognition/README.md

-# Handwritten digit recognition with MNIST &amp; Numpy
+# Handwritten digit recognition with MNIST and Keras